omkarb09/Image-Colorization/README.md

 In image colorization, the goal is to produce a colored image given a grayscale input image.
 This problem is challenging because it is multimodal -- a single grayscale image may correspond to many plausible colored images.
-Deep neural networks have shown remarkable success in automatic image colorization (ability to capture semantic information.
+Deep neural networks have shown remarkable success in automatic image colorization (ability to capture semantic information).

 ## Dataset
 I have used images from the Oxford IIIT pet dataset: https://www.kaggle.com/datasets/tanlikesmath/the-oxfordiiit-pet-dataset.